How Do I Keep the Conversation Going Without Trying Too Hard?

 How do I stop overthinking my messages?

-Stay grounded in your real personality.
+Stay grounded in who you actually are.
 Not every message needs to be clever.

 What if she replies slowly?

 Look at patterns, not moments.
-A single slow reply means nothing.
+One slow reply means nothing.

 How do I know if I’m trying too hard?